Lenoir County Vehicle Impound Guide

 Costs & Fees in Lenoir County

 Typical towing fees in North Carolina range from $150 to $300.
-Daily storage fees typically run between $25 and $50 per day.
-However, fees can vary significantly between different impound lots.
+Daily storage fees typically range from $25 to $50 per day.
+Keep in mind that these are estimates, and fees can vary between different impound lots.
+Call the specific lot holding your vehicle to confirm their exact fees.

 Payment

-Contact the impound lot in advance to confirm their accepted payment methods.
-Most lots accept cash, but it's best to verify whether they also take credit cards or money orders.
+Contact the impound lot in advance to confirm which payment methods they accept.
+Most accept cash, but some may also take credit cards or money orders.

 Timeline